Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 >
 > ad
 >
-> > Use AppleDouble v2 metadata stored as files in *.AppleDouble* directories.
+> > Use AppleDouble v2 metadata stored as files in *.AppleDouble* sidecar directories.
-This should only be used when the host's filesystem does not support Extended Attributes.
+This is only recommended when the host's filesystem does not support Extended Attributes.
 >
 > none